withastro/contribute.docs.astro.build/src/content/docs/first-time/file-an-issue.md

 ## How to help with existing issues

 Docs issues will be triaged by a maintainer who will add one or more labels to an issue.
-These labels will indicate the type of issue (e.g. new content, site infrastructure) and may also include labels to describe the issue in other ways (e.g. priority, difficulty, community invovlement wanted).
+These labels will indicate the type of issue (e.g. new content, site infrastructure) and may also include labels to describe the issue in other ways (e.g. priority, difficulty, community involvement wanted).

 ### Triaged issues with the "help wanted" label